jobb-rodriguez/intermediate-programming/README.md

 [Lessons](https://star-glacier.gitbook.io/c++-intermediate-programming)

-The Coding Problems are in your hackerearth profile.
+The Coding Problems are in your hackerrank profile.

 # Course Outline
 ## Refresher